KCAstromechs/Skystone_Scorer/README.md

 # TODO:
 * Add ability to remove placed Stones
 * More tweaking of the layout to better fit differerent devices/orientations.
+* Ability to signify "robot touching" or "not locked" to invalidate skyscraper
+* Returned stone counters

 ## Future ideas
 * Possibly a single-side mode?
+* Possibility of recording stone orientation when stacking?
 * Sounds for start/end when using the timer?
 * A standard match report?